mdrobisch/roseguarden/README.md

 - a relay-module: controling the door-openers
 - a dc-dc-converter: supplying the control unit with a input  of e.g. 12V / 24V and a output of 5V
 - a micro-usb cable of 30cm length: connect dc-dc-converter to the control unit
-- some internal cable: e.g. from dc-dc converter tp the relay module
+- some internal cable: e.g. from dc-dc converter to the relay module or to the raspberry pi

 Screenshots (Hardware)
 ----------------------